Kópasker Village on Melrakkaslétta Plain in North-East Iceland

 Snartarstaðarkirkja church at Kópasker

-After our visit to Rauðinúpur cape on the northwest corner of the Melrakkaslétta plain peninsula, we continued on our journey south and visited one of only two villages on the peninsula, Kópasker village.
+After we visited Rauðinúpur cape at the northwest corner of the Melrakkaslétta plain peninsula, we continued south and visited one of the peninsula's two villages, Kópasker.

-The inhabitants of Kópasker are only approx. 121 and meat processing is the biggest industry here.
+The inhabitants of Kópasker are only approximately 121, and meat processing is the biggest industry here.

 Top photo: Snartarstaðarkirkja church at Kópasker